Last spots for Class of 2026 seniors — get expert college counseling before deadlines. Submit inquiry.

 The college admissions process has changed dramatically in recent years, leaving many parents feeling uncertain about how to guide their children.
 With increasing competition and shifting policies, it’s important to understand what colleges are looking for and how to help your student stand out.

-First, academic rigor matters, but balance is key.
 Colleges want to see that students are challenging themselves with honors, AP or IB courses, but it’s not just about taking the hardest classes available.
 Encourage your child to focus on subjects that align with their strengths and interests while maintaining a manageable workload.
 A thoughtful course selection shows both ambition and self-awareness.

-Next, testing policies continue to evolve.
 While many colleges are test-optional, some still require SAT or ACT scores, and others are now test-blind, meaning they won’t consider scores at all.
 Research each college’s policies carefully and help your child decide if submitting scores makes sense for their application.

-Another key factor is how your child tells their story through essays and extracurriculars.
 Admissions officers want to see who a student is beyond grades and test scores.
 Help your child reflect on their passions and experiences to craft a personal narrative that feels authentic.
 Whether through leadership roles, community involvement or creative projects, colleges are looking for students who will make meaningful contributions on campus.

-Finally, remember that applying to college is a marathon, not a sprint.
 Starting early can help reduce stress and allow your student to make more thoughtful decisions along the way.
 Encourage your student to approach the process with authenticity and confidence.

 With the right preparation and support, your child can build a compelling application that opens the door to exciting opportunities!